-The DAISy-PCOS team would like to gratefully acknowledge the generous funding and support received from the Wellcome Trust, both for our research study and our associated public engagement programme.
+The DAISy-PCOS team would in particular like to gratefully acknowledge the vital funding and generous support received from the Wellcome Trust, both for our research activities and for our associated public engagement programme.

-We would also like to express our thanks to the following PCOS charities: Verity, Cysters and PCOS Vitality.
-Each of these charities provides vital grass roots community support for women with PCOS in the UK & Ireland, and beyond.
-Click on the charity logos below for more information about these organisations and the support they offer.
+Charity Partners: We would also like to express our deep thanks to the following PCOS charities: Verity, Cysters and PCOS Vitality.
+Each of these charities provides important grass roots community support for women with PCOS in the UK & Ireland, and beyond.
+Please see their websites for more information about these organisations and the support they offer.

 Cysters is a grassroots charity, dedicated to supporting individuals & improving the health, education & welfare of those with reproductive & mental health issues.
 We aim to educate the public about reproductive health & education so that they can make informed choices around their treatment options & challenge the cultural misogyny behind reproductive health.

 Verity is a self-help group for those with polycystic ovary syndrome (PCOS).
 The group was established in 1997 to share the truth about the condition and improve the lives of individuals living with PCOS.
 The charity is run by a dedicated board of Volunteer Trustees supported by a team of further volunteers, who all support thousands both in the UK and internationally.